sylvainhalle/textidote/Readme.md

 sample LaTeX file called [example.tex](https://raw.githubusercontent.com/sylvainhalle/textidote/master/example.tex).
 Download this file and save it to the folder where TeXtidote resides.
-You then have the choice of producing two types of "reports" on the contents of your
+You then have the choice of producing three types of "reports" on the contents of your
-file: an "HTML" report (viewable in a web browser) and a "console" report.
+file: an "HTML" report (viewable in a web browser), a "console" report (viewable in a terminal) and a "single-line" report (typically destined to be consumed by other scripts, see below).

 ### HTML report